Lower Menominee River AOC

 - EPA provides $1.65 million to Wisconsin for Great Lakes Programs

 The Lower Menominee River was designated as a Great Lakes Area of Concern under the 1987 Great Lakes Water Quality Agreement.
 In 1990, the river’s first Remedial Action Plan (RAP) document was completed.
 The RAP was most recently updated in 2012.
-This document identifies the environmental impairments in the watershed, known as Beneficial Use Impairments (BUIs) and outlines projects to remove the impairments.
+This document identified the environmental impairments in the watershed, known as Beneficial Use Impairments (BUIs) and outlined projects to remove the impairments.

-All BUIs have been removed from the Lower Menominee River AOC.
-Since all BUIs have been removed, partners can begin the process of delisting this AOC.
+All BUIs have been removed from the Lower Menominee River AOC and the AOC is now delisted.

 The Lower Menominee River forms the boundary between the northeast corner of Wisconsin and the southern tip of Michigan’s upper peninsula, with headwaters originating in both states.
 The river’s main stem flows from the city of Menominee, Mich., and Marinette, Wis., and empties into Green Bay.